pavelkomarov/pavelkomarov.github.io/_writing/jokes.md

 - What kind of bear dissolves in water?
 A polar bear.
 - Helium floats into a bar.
 The bartender says: "We don't serve your kind here."
 He doesn't react.
 - What do you call a test tube with a college education?
 A graduated cylinder.
+- What did the thermometer tell the graduated cylinder?
+"I have more degrees."
 - A monk is asked to list the physical properties of acetic acid.
 He replies "A true ascetic has no need for physical property."
 - Why does it take 17 organic chemists to change a lightbulb?
 I don't know that's just the value we determined experimentally.